speechly/speech-recognition-polyfill/README.md

 Polyfill for the [SpeechRecognition](https://wicg.github.io/speech-api/#speechreco-section) standard on web, using [Speechly](https://www.speechly.com/) as the underlying API.
 The primary use of this library is to enable speech recognition on browsers that would not normally support it natively.

+Speechly offers a free tier for its speech recognition API with a generous usage limit.

 # Quickstart

 ## Installation